 Any offer of a place to study medicine is conditional upon a satisfactory confidential occupational health assessment and criminal record checks.

 The health screening will include a health questionnaire, and if necessary further telephone consultation and/or an appointment with an occupational health clinician.
-Screening for serious communicable disease, (Hepatitis B, Hepatitis C, HIV, tuberculosis (TB)) and a review of immunisation needs will also be arranged before commencement of medical studies.
+Screening for serious communicable disease, (Hepatitis B, Hepatitis C, HIV and tuberculosis) and a review of immunisation needs will also be arranged before commencement of medical studies.

 HEOPS offers guidance on occupational health resources and health surveillance.